cboydstun/quiz-api/Roles.md

 ---

-This structure will help maintain a clean and secure flow for managing users, roles, and content in your quiz application.
+This structure helps maintain a clean and secure flow for managing users, roles, and content in the quiz application.
+The role-based access control ensures that users can only perform actions appropriate to their assigned role, maintaining the integrity and security of the system.